 You can therefore be pretty sure that all of the winning entries displayed in the exhibit are going to be truly spectacular, and will reveal some amazing elements of the universe as you’ve never seen them before.

 The exhibition is split into four categories, with the winner and runners-up from each of these being on display.
 These are Earth and Space, Our Solar System, Deep Space and the Young Astronomy Photographer of the Year.

 The competition is now in its sixth year, and will remain open until the start of February 2015, giving astronomy fans plenty of time to see it.

 The Royal Observatory is located within walking distance of a number of other hugely popular attractions, including the likes of the National Maritime Museum and the Cutty Sark.
-The nearest transport link is Greenwich station, which is on the Docklands Light Railway, and is just a short journey away from many of London's best hotels.
+The nearest transport link is Greenwich station, which is on the Docklands Light Railway, and is just a short journey away from many of The Montcalm hotels London.